ChevyRay/smarticles/README.md

 ## Smarticles fork changes compared to original

-- [x]: add more particle types
+- [x] add more particle types
-- [ ]: separate the interface/display thread from the simulation thread for improved performance
+- [ ] separate the interface/display thread from the simulation thread for improved performance

 ## Running the App